 If you wish to restore the latest backup taken, follow the steps:

-cd /container/backups/latest/application/backup/
+cd /container/backups/containers/latest/application/backup/

 ls